Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

-According to the National Center for PTSD, about 6% of the population will experience PTSD at one point in their lives, and roughly 15 million adults have PTSD each year.
+According to the National Center for PTSD, about 6% of the population will experience PTSD at one point in their lives, and roughly 15 million adults in the U.S. have PTSD each year.

-PTSD is a mental health disorder that can occur after witnessing or experiencing a traumatic event.
+PTSD is a mental health disorder people develop PTSD after witnessing or experiencing a traumatic event.
 An individual may experience a number of symptoms such as flashbacks, nightmares, insomnia, depression, anger, or detachment.

-Here are a few examples of famous people with PTSD who have spoken out about the cause of their PTSD, their struggles, experience with the condition and road to recovery.
+Here are a few examples of many famous people and celebrities with PTSD who have come forward and spoken out about the cause of their PTSD, their struggles, experience with the condition and recovery stories.

 1. Lady Gaga

-Lady Gaga is very open about her mental health struggles and is a big advocate for increased awareness.
-She has spoken at length about her PTSD after being raped at the age of 19.
+Lady Gaga is very open about her mental health struggles and is a big advocate for PTSD awareness.
+She has spoken at length about dealing with PTSD after sexual assault at the age of 19.

 In interviews, she has said how the traumatic event continued to haunt her years later and how the symptoms started to impact her work.